robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-05 20:08:20 UTC
+**Last Updated:** 2025-12-05 20:39:51 UTC

 **Status:** Maintenance
 **Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the live feed should be available again soon.
+**Recommendation:** Please check back later around 20:39 UTC for the live feed to be restored.
+In the meantime, enjoy this informational message.
-**Technical Note:** The status image indicates a maintenance message with a timestamp of 20:08 UTC, and the background is gray with red border and text, signifying an intentional downtime.
+**Technical Note:** The image displays a gray background with red text indicating \

-**Blog Summary:** Our panda cam is temporarily offline for maintenance.
-We appreciate your patience and will have the adorable pandas back on view shortly!

 ---